Understanding your prospect’s technology stack isn’t just a bonus; it’s a necessity.

 If you integrate with a specific B2B technology, you can target users of that particular technology, demonstrating how your solution enriches or improves the company’s existing workflows.

-Alternatively, if you believe a company needs your solution but doesn’t have one in their tech stack, then there’s an opportunity for you to plug that gap.
 In this case, you can share educational content, best practice documents and case studies that show prospective customers the value your product can bring and how other companies are solving similar challenges.

 Technographics can help you make gains in five essential areas:

-Technographics allow you to create lists of prospects with similar needs, which you can then target with personalised messages and content.
+Technographics allow you to create lists of prospects with similar needs, which you can target with personalised messages and content.

 When you know the specific tools a prospect uses, you know the problems they face and the steps they take to solve them.
 It’s a great conversation starter.